DiatomStudio/Piccolo/Piccolo_Software/PiccoloLib/README.md

 ---
 ####Variable Heirarchy####

-1.**uScenter** - Defines the center position of the servo, based on where we want piccolo think the center is.
-Normally this would be mid-way between the minimum and maximum rotation of the servo.  *Default is 1551uS*
+1. **uScenter** - Defines the center position of the servo, based on where we want piccolo think the center is.
+Normally this would be mid-way between the minimum and maximum rotation of the servo.
+Default is 1551uS.
 **bedSize** - We define what we want the bed size to be.
 The default is 50mm, which is a conservative size that should fit within the range of most DS929-MG servos.
 **uSdeg** - We specify the change in uS per degree of rotation for the servo.
 This can be calibrated as in 5.
 Default is 9.7 us/deg.
 **gearSize** - We specify the gear pitch diameter based on the actual pinion gear dimensions.
 Default is 35.23mm.